BSc International Social and Public Policy with Study Abroad (L411)

 International Social and Public Policy draws on several disciplines, including economics, political science, sociology, behavioural science and philosophy, asking you to compare key ideas and theoretical frameworks.
 This course gives you the tools to explore, analyse and critically evaluate policy issues in and across societies in a range of geographical and cultural contexts.

 Studying abroad further offers an excellent opportunity for you to extend and deepen your knowledge and experience of policy issues, institutions and outcomes in a different part of the world.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

-In the second year you explore policymaking and implementation and comparative political economy in global, national and local contexts.
-Alongside this, you will choose optional units in a range of international policy areas and have the opportunity to undertake a work placement to gain employment-related skills.
+In the second year, you explore policymaking and implementation and international political economy in global, national and local contexts.
+Alongside this, you will choose optional units in a range of international policy areas and have the option to undertake a work placement to gain employment-related skills.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue